-Every Saturday, Richard Cobbett digs into the world of story and writing in games - some old, some new.
+In this column, Richard Cobbett dug into the world of story and writing in games - some old, some new.

-So, this is Dorian, and if you don't already know, he's one of the new companions in Bioware's Dragon Age Inquisition—a mage, a Tevinter, a man who knows how to rock a lion tamer's moustache, and the designated Team Snarky Guy for the titular Inquisition.
-Of course, what he's most known far right now is being Bioware's first 'fully gay' party character.
+So, this is Dorian, and if you don't already know, he was one of the new companions in BioWare's Dragon Age Inquisition—a mage, a Tevinter, a man who knows how to rock a lion tamer's moustache, and the designated Team Snarky Guy for the titular Inquisition.
+Of course, what he's most known for is being BioWare's first 'fully gay' party character.
 That's not my words, by the way, but his writer, David Gaider.
 (Prior to this, party members have been either straight or bisexual, though there have been exclusive opportunities for both genders with supporting characters—notably Traynor and Cortez in Mass Effect 3.
-There was also Juhani in Knights of the Old Republic, but she's a complicated case due to both canon and cut-content.)
+There was also Juhani in Knights of the Old Republic, but she's a complicated case due to both canon and cut content.)

 (It's also somewhat notable given the evolution of Traynor's story in Mass Effect 3, which the writer originally had following similar lines in focusing on her sexuality, before being given a polite dope-slap by colleagues and managers to not be so specific and reworking her story as a fish out of water tale that would ultimately lead to gaming's funniest joke about a toothbrush.
 Again, Citadel is fantastic.)

-This doesn't however mean that Bioware is stepping back from the trickier issues.
-One of the new secondary characters is a transgender man in a Qunari run mercenary group, who hotly denies any suggestion of simply 'passing'.
-Like Dorian, the implementation of the scene is a little on-the-nose, mostly by having his boss make a point of adding that his people are cool with that so that there can be an unspoken "Don't say you're less tolerant than the Qunari?"
+This doesn't however mean that BioWare stepped back from the trickier issues.
+One of the new secondary characters was a transgender man in a qunari-run mercenary group, who hotly denies any suggestion of simply 'passing'.
+Like Dorian, the implementation of the scene is a little on-the-nose, mostly by having his boss make a point of adding that his people are cool with that so that there can be an unspoken "Don't say you're less tolerant than the qunari?"
 It works though, largely because the character in question gets plenty of screen time before that point to reinforce that they've neither earned what they got because or despite of this, but because they're tough.
 It's also interesting that this very PC scene is immediately followed by the entire group, male and female, cheerily singing a rowdy drinking song with lines like "No man can beat the Chargers, cause we'll hit you where it hurts.
 Unless you know a tavern with loose cards and looser skirts!" in a pretty clear statement of "And now, relax..."
 It's a game, not a sociology passion play.

 That said, if they ever do a Towers of Hanoi puzzle again, I'm nuking 'em from space.